 Although there are some cases where DMC has been effective, it is still unclear in which product or service categories and to what type of customers DMC works best to build and enhance customer loyalty, and where marketing via conventional channels works better.
-In this sense, it is similar decision like whether to use relationship marketing or not.
-Like Varey (2002, xv) argues: "I don't see Relationship Marketing (RM) as a replacement for Product Marketing, but more as a further option.
-The clever thing will be to figure out when to adopt this strategy, and when not to do so."

 In practice, companies often mix digital marketing with more traditional aspects of marketing (Coviello et al. 2003).
 Systems and process issues have to support this kind of multi-channel marketing (see Vesanen and Raulas 2006).
+Both transactional and relational customer data from various channels and customer touch points should be brought together (Zahay et al. 2004).
 Thus, the process of DMC and its integration to other marketing would also be a valuable research topic.